birneamstiel/OpenSqueakMap/packages/OpenSqueakMap.package/OSMChunk.class/README.md

-I am part of a map, delimited by geocoordinates.
+I am part of a map, delimited by geo coordinates.
 I can download my own data, create according RenderObjects and tell them to render themselves.
 I can be moved with fullMoveBy: which results in all my RenderObjects being moved accordingly.

 Instance Variables
 	chunkManager:		<OSMChunkManager>